Green policies for our Devon eco lodges and cottage

 - Renewable heat.
 Firewood for Otter cottage’s wood-burning stove now comes entirely from our own managed hedges and woodland.

-- All our laundry is onsite, and therefore powered by renewables.
+- All Wheatland Farm’s laundry is onsite, and therefore powered by renewables.

 - We use low-impact washing powders (Ecover) and cleaners

-- We use a simple smart cleaning system to minimize chemical use.
+- Wheatland Farm has a simple smart cleaning system to minimize chemical use.

 - ‘Hotel fold’ towels and ‘unused bed‘ signs mean we don’t need to wash what you haven’t used.